WTO approves European tariffs on Boeing jets and other U.S. goods

 Tuesday’s approval of tariffs against the U.S. is based on a March 2019 WTO decision that Washington state’s business & occupation tax breaks for Boeing were illegal — the specific tax break the state Legislature eliminated in March.

-However, for proceduralreasons, the WTO panel that approved the tariffs couldn’t take that into account because the separate appellate panel that decides if the U.S. is now in compliance hasn’t been able to rule on this update to the situation.
+However, for procedural reasons, the WTO panel that approved the tariffs couldn’t take that into account because the separate appellate panel that decides if the U.S. is now in compliance hasn’t been able to rule on this update to the situation.

 Similarly, Airbus claims that because its A380 superjumbo jet is no longer being sold, the illegal government aid it received to launch that plane should no longer be an issue in its competition with Boeing.
 But the appellate body hasn’t met to rule on that either.